-From a Piagetian perspective, learning is the assimilation and accommodation of new information into an existing framework.
+From a Piagetian perspective, learning is the assimilation and accomodation of new information into an existing framework.
 From a neurobiological perspective, learning shows up as changes in the structure and function of neurons in the brain.
-Both perspectives suppose an integration of novelty into an existing structure.
+Both perspectives suppose an integration of novelty into an existing structure, with generalizations and associations as driving forces.
 (See this web page for a brief overview on Piaget and neuroscience.)

 The field of education specializes in strategies that target learning.
 Educators assess students’ preexisting knowledge or skills in order to build on those through instruction.
 Often, information or skills are introduced discretely and isolated when assessed for mastery.
-For the purposes of engagement and long-term retention, lessons are integrated into “real life” meaningful contexts.
+For the purposes of engagement and long-term retention, lessons are integrated into “real-life” meaningful situations.

 Learning at home

 The home environment lends itself to multidisciplinary “real life” learning through household projects and other activities.
-Simple, adult-supervised observations about boiling water, steaming, and freezing can help assess and develop what students already know about physical changes.
+For example, simple, adult-supervised observations about boiling, steaming, and freezing water can help assess and develop what students already know about physical changes.
 Burning items such as paper or wood under safe conditions contrasts physical with chemical changes.

 Tutoring others living at home can help students develop their metacognition while compelling them to organize information and processes.
 These skills can then be transferred to other organizational tasks, such as writing essays or creating presentations.